 As he entered the cellar he carried a guitar.
 Not just any guitar but a guitar inlaid with marquetry outlined in shining silver.
 Ximene looked at him with a look of incredulity.
 This was Don Fernandino, the legend?
 This was the man who had supernatural powers?
 He was dressed simply as a troubadour with a white ruffled chemise and tight black hose.
 He sauntered across to the bed and dangled the guitar from one hand as he raised John’s cover with the other.
 He winced.

 Despite the circumstances Ximene was fascinated by Don Fernandino’s hands; his fingers were exceptionally long and slender and his fingernails carefully manicured, not at all like a man’s hands.
 Close up she now saw that his face was covered with a network of fine lines.

-A life of stress, premature aging?
-But many of the lines were clustered round the corners of his eyes; She realised there was much laughter in his life!
+A life of stress, premature ageing?
+But many of the lines were clustered around the corners of his eyes; She realised there was much laughter in his life!

 Don Fernandino nodded.
 ‘This young man is in a bad way, could you boil some water and clean him from head to toe whilst I go to find the physician?’
 He obviously expected to be obeyed.
 He turned away, guitar still dangling from one hand and threw the other arm around Guillam.

 ‘Good to see you old friend.
 So you managed to get her out without bothering me.’

 Guilliam nodded towards the bed.
 ‘This young man played no small part’ he lowered his voice, ‘and may pay for it with his life.’